lune-climate/lune-docs/docs/guides/getting-started-integration.md

 **Where**:

-* `value` is the rounded up carbon removal contribution
+* `value` is the rounded-up carbon removal contribution

 </div>
 <div>